Are you new i Norway? Tips on children’s media use.

 - Security settings

-KNOWLEDGE: The more you know about games, apps, movies and online knowledge, the easier you can take an active part in children’s media use.
-Barnevakten has many articles with tips and advice in Norwegian, but also some articles in other languages.
+KNOWLEDGE: The more you know about games, apps, movies, and online knowledge, the easier you can take an active part in children’s media use.
+Barnevakten has many articles with tips and advice in Norwegian, but also articles in English with an opportunity to Google-translate to other languages on the page Kids and Media.

 In Norway, you must get consent before sharing or forwarding photos and films of others on social media.